arendst/Tasmota/lib/libesp32/berry_animation/docs/DSL_REFERENCE.md

 - Templates don't return values - they add animations directly to the engine
 - Multiple `run` statements in templates add multiple animations
 - Templates can be called multiple times to create multiple instances
-- `engine.start()` is automatically called when templates are used at the top level
+- `engine.run()` is automatically called when templates are used at the top level

 ## Execution Statements